-- table\name (str) Table name

-- short\name (str) Variable's short name

-- derived (bool, optional) Variable is derived.
-Info retrieval for derived variables always look on the default tables if variable is not find in the requested table
+- table\name (str) Table name, i.e., the variable's MIP. - short\name (str) Variable's short name. - derived (bool / None) Variable is derived.
+Information retrieval for derived variables always looks in the default tables (usually, the custom tables) if variable is not found in the requested table.

-Return the VariableInfo object for the requested variable if found, returns None if not
+VariableInfo object for the requested variable if found, None otherwise.